regen-network/regen-ledger/x/group/spec/README.md

-# Group Module Overview

 ## Abstract

-This document specifies the group module.
+The following documents specify the group module.

 This module allows the creation and management of on-chain multisig accounts and enables voting for message execution based on configurable decision policies.